WOSB Program and EDWOSB Program Certification

 If you lose a WOSB or EDWOSB set-aside contract to a company you believe is ineligible, you may be able to file a WOSB protest or EDWOSB protest with the SBA.
 Win the protest, and your competitor will be disqualified–hopefully resulting in an award to your small business.

-Koprince Law’s WOSB attorneys can put together a WOSB protest or EDWOSB protest, challenging your competitor’s status as an eligible awardee, and giving you another shot at the contract.
+Koprince McCall Pottroff LLC’s WOSB attorneys can put together a WOSB protest or EDWOSB protest, challenging your competitor’s status as an eligible awardee, and giving you another shot at the contract.

 Defending WOSB Protests and EDWOSB Protests